 One UI 8.5 expected features

 One UI 8.5 is based on Android 16 QPR2, and it combines the latest from Google with the best and improved features from Samsung.
-While the current One UI 8.5 beta only includes a handful of new features, we expect Samsung to gradually roll out other features, including forced themed icons, support for lock screen widgets and more.
-Here are all the expected features in One UI 8.5.
+Some of the headline features include forced themed icons and more lock screen customisation.
+Here are all the One UI 8.5 features:

 1. New Galaxy AI features